canopas/apple-sdk-go/receipt/README.md

 # Go client library for verifying receipt-data from appstore

-Go client library for verifying receipt-data from appstore.

 For more information about appstore receipts, please review [apple doc](https://developer.apple.com/documentation/appstorereceipts).

 ## Install